 EMS transported an injured bicyclist from the Klondike Highway pass to the clinic.

 Police received a report of a possible pick-pocket working in town.

-Police opened a vehicle in which the owner had locked the keys inside.
+Police unlocked a vehicle for an owner who had locked the keys within.

 Can't get enough Blotter?
 Get a copy of Best of the Skagway, Alaska Police Blotter and other True Tales from Alaska's Fun City.
 Copies of first edition still available at Skaguay News Depot & Books.
 Watch for expanded second edition in 2015 or 2016.
 A portion of proceeds from sales of the book support Skagway Police Services programs like the annual Bike Rodeo below.